 Apple has for years been trying to attract budget-conscious shoppers to its iPhone lineup with a variety of devices.
 Most recently, the company introduced the iPhone 11 for $699, making it more affordable than the $749 iPhone XR the device replaced.

-As time has gone on, more and more rumors have surfaced about Apple's next smartphone.
+As time has gone on, more and more rumors have surfaced about Apple's next smartphone, with the latest reports suggesting that Apple is ramping up production with an eye toward a spring debut.
 Here's everything we've heard so far about Apple’s budget-friendly iPhone SE 2.

 iPhone SE 2 release date

-Most of what we know about the iPhone SE 2 comes byway of a pair of recent investor notes from TF International Securities analyst Ming-Chi Kuo, who said that he anticipates Apple releasing the iPhone SE 2 in the first half of 2020.
+Most of what we know about the iPhone SE 2 comes byway of a pair of investor notes from TF International Securities analyst Ming-Chi Kuo, who said that he anticipates Apple releasing the iPhone SE 2 in the first half of this year.

 iPhone SE 2 price

 Trying to determine a price for Apple’s upcoming iPhone SE 2 could be difficult, but considering Apple has been using the SE branding to keep prices down, there’s a good chance it’ll be the cheapest model on store shelves.

 Apple’s current cheapest iPhone, the iPhone 8, costs $449.
 The iPhone SE had a starting price of $399 at launch, so it's possible Apple could keep the price at $349 or bridge the gap with a $399 price tag.